Before I dive into the next ten one-liners, I want to take the chance and promote the other three article series on one-liners that I have written:

 /mnt/tmpfs or a similar path.

-If you wish your filesystem to grow dynamically, use
+If you want your filesystem to grow dynamically, use

 ramfs filesystem type instead of